akansh12/Self-supervised-blog/README.md

 # Self-supervised Learning blog: From contrastive to DINO
-In this repository, I will be writing code for the tutorial on Self supervised learning.
+In this repository, I will be writing code for the tutorial on Self-supervised learning.